Password Authentication for Amazon RDS and S3

 Using Amazon RDS

-This section will walk you through using an Amazon RDS PostgreSQL instance as your database.
+Use an Amazon RDS PostgreSQL instance as your Develocity database.

 You need permission to create and manage Amazon RDS instances and security groups.